 Older poems are in The Massachusetts Review and Transom.
 Fiction can be found in Tin House, non-fiction in The Threepenny Review, and an interview with the late Nadine Gordimer in The Virginia Quarterly Review.

-Before joining the faculty at ULL, Henk was a visiting assistant professor in The Honors College at the University of Houston, where he won a lecturing award.
+Before joining the faculty at ULL, Henk was a visiting assistant professor in The Honors College at the University of Houston, where he won a teaching award for his lecture on Irish poetry.
 He has an MFA from the University of Massachusetts Amherst.
 In 2017, he earned his PhD in Creative Writing and Literature from the University of Houston, where he served as a poetry editor for Gulf Coast literary journal.

 Email Henk Rossouw: hrossouw at gmail dot com.